R-s0n/client-side-injections-part-2/find-programs/README.md

 ## Notes

-- The tool uses a headless Chrome browser for JavaScript analysis
+- The tool uses a headless Chrome browser for JavaScript analysis (optional but recommended)
+  - If ChromeDriver fails to initialize, the tool continues without browser-based checks
+  - Webpack exposure detection requires a working browser setup
 - Random delays are included to avoid rate limiting
 - Results are appended to the output file as they're discovered
 - Press Ctrl+C to stop the tool gracefully